 OSOT has a strong and stable financial position.
 Continued membership growth and diversification of non-dues revenues has enabled budget growth to serve and represent members better.
-A review of the Society's Audited Financial Statement at September 30, 2020 reflects the financial status of the organization at year end.
 The strength of the Society's finances has allowed for increased investment in advocacy and professional promotion in recent years.
 The Board has established sound financial policy and procedure that promotes effective fiscal management and appropriate oversight.
-Management is responsible for the day-to-day operations and financial management of the organization.
 The Treasurer is well supported by staff in their work to chair the Finance Committee and oversee financial security of the organization.